Some-Body-Else/p4gpc.dungeonframework/README.md

 - Figure out the details behind dungeon generation more.<br>
 - Create tools to enable others to create their own .json files to load in, making the creation of custom dungeons more streamlined.<br>
 - Fix known bugs.<br>
+- Try to see if merging multiple custom .jsons is feasible, presuming two mods take up the same room/field ID.<br>
 - Optimize.<br>
 - Get an icon for the mod.<br>
 - Check to see if map expansion is plausible.<br>

+## Usage

+### All Users
+This section is essentially for the future, if I'm being honest.
+While defining custom rooms/floors/templates in the .jsons does work and DungeonLoader does support loading files from a "dungeonloader" folder in the mods directory of Persona 4 Golden, the purpose of this release is to put it in the public to see if the build as it stands interrupts any part of a regular Persona 4 Golden playthrough.
+If you do insist on trying to implement custom dungeon stuff at this time, I am on the [Persona modding Discord](https://discord.gg/naoto) if you have any questions or insights.<br><br>

+That being said, there is one configuration options I wish to make note of: if the warning/error text about loading the default files is something that annoys you, it can be suppressed via an option in the Reloaded-II config.

+### Modders
+DungeonLoader expects to load in a set of .json files with the following names:
+- __compare_search.json__
+- dungeon_floors.json
+- dungeon_rooms.json
+- dungeon_template_dict.json
+- dungeon_templates.json
+- field_compares.json
+- __floor_search.json__
+- __room_search.json__
+- __template_search.json__<br>

+Bolded file names indicate that custom variants of these files will not be loaded by DungeonLoader unless the Reloaded-II configuration option to allow custom searches is enabled.
+Since the search list exists to tell DungeonLoader where to hook into the game, replacing these should be unnecessary, but in case it is not, the option will remain.<br><br>
+To get started with creating custom .jsons, go into the Reloaded-II Mods folder and go into "p4gpc.dungeonloader", copy the contents of the "JSON" folder to a seperate location, then modify the moved .jsons as you see fit. **DO NOT MODIFY THE .json FILES IN THE "JSON" FOLDER**, these are the files DungeonLoader default to presuming no custom files are found and are meant to match up with the vanilla game.

+When it comes to loading custom .json files, you must create a folder named "dungeonloader" in your mod directory (not the package, the one near the executable) and put all custom .json files in it.
+I do have a branch of Aemulus that loads the "dungeonloader" folder from a package, but you would have to build it yourself and mind the fact that in the event that more than one mod uses custom

 ## The Big Explanation Bit